-The cars are equipped with small TV monitors where movies are generally played (check out the current programming).
+The cars are equipped with small TV monitors where movies are generally played.
 You can choose to either watch the movie dubbed or in original language by selecting the audio channel.
 At the beginning of the trip the crew distributes complimentary headphones.

 Depending on the train, it can stop once or several times along the trip.
 The stops are very brief, only a few minutes so that other passengers can get out and in the train.